-- The Club’s facilities are open to the public Monday to Friday (except public holidays) throughout the year.
+- The Club’s facilities are open to the public from 7am to 10pm Monday to Friday (except public holidays) throughout the year.

-- For the last three years 6 events a year have been held at Fanling providing members of the public access to play for a green fee of only HK$125 and golfers aged 16 – 21 play for free.
-On 1st October 2017, the Club provided access to the public for a green fee of only HK$20 in celebration of the 20th Anniversary of the Hong Kong SAR.
+- For the last four years 6 events a year have been held at Fanling providing members of the public access to play for a green fee of only HK$125 and golfers aged 16 – 21 play for free.
+In 2019, to mark the Club’s 130th anniversary, HKGC will stage a further 6 events with a green fee of only HK$130, while those aged 16 – 21 again play for free.

-- In 2013, HKGC initiated a golf development programme for the schools in Fanling and Sheung Shui, followed by offer of golf training to underprivileged students under the InspiringHK Sports Foundation.
-A total of eleven schools currently send students for weekly classes conducted at the driving range and on the courses at Fanling.
-A total of 97 students currently attend regular instruction with the goal of feeding talented junior players into the junior development programmes supported by the HKGA.
+- In 2013, HKGC initiated a golf development programme for the schools in Fanling and Sheung Shui, followed by an offer of golf training to underprivileged students under the InspiringHK Sports Foundation.
+A total of 14 schools currently send students for weekly classes conducted at the driving range and on the courses at Fanling.

 - The access to practice facilities and playing opportunities at HKGC has been a major factor in the recent individual and team successes of Hong Kong’s growing group of talented young golfers.
 The results achieved by these young players have opened the door for academic opportunities including full scholarships at universities in the USA.
 Recent notable achievements include the following: